manaswinidas/Prod-docs-gitbook/README.md

 In order to run the community docs, you need to have Maven installed.
 If yes, goto `doc-content/drools-docs`, run `mvn clean install` and view the `index.html` in `target/generated-docs/html_single`.

+In order to run the PROD docs in gitbook, go to the `assemblies/assembly_dmn-models/dm/build/tmp/en-US/html-single` folder and run `gitbook serve`.
+You can see the documentation at `localhost:4000`.
+It may ask you to run `gitbook install`.
+You also may need to install gitbook CLI, if you don't have it already.
+Just run `npm install gitbook-cli -g` and run the commands again.

 In order to fetch from all subtrees in the root repository, run `git subtree pull-all`.
 In order to push all changes in subtrees to the original projects from the root repository, run `git subtree push-all`.